rakkaalhazimi/widya-rest-api/readme.md

 # Widya REST API
 REST API application to test user login and registration.
 User can see their profile using secure token from [JWS](https://www.npmjs.com/package/jws).

+You can use the deployed app here : https://widya-rest-test.herokuapp.com/

 <br>

 ## Requirements